 Lightweight Ties – metal ties with plastic clips that keep insulation sheets in place.

 Wall ties can also be customized for specific purposes, such as Acoustical to minimize external noise and Remedial, which are used to repair damaged ties in old buildings.
 Corrosion has been a major issue for ties made from mild steel, which is coated with zinc or paint.
 Heat causes this paint film to corrode and this accelerates structural damage.
-In such cases bespoke wall ties are customized to repair and restrain the damaged walls.
+In such cases, bespoke wall ties are customized to repair and restrain the damaged walls.

-Modern Wall ties are fabricated with latest technology from metals, plastic and even composite materials that have value-added properties.
+Modern Wall ties are fabricated with the latest technology from metals, plastic and even composite materials that have value-added properties.
 They can prevent seepage of moisture and are even flexible to withstand expansion due to heat.